 If you look at the SPX, you’re looking right around the 2140 level, really it’s the all-time highs here is 2132 and then if we go into this bar here, 2134, so call it 2135.

-If we look more into the immediate action of what’s going on with all this Brexit or deal, I’m sick and tired of hearing all this stuff, because the market is doing some weird things, and some things I haven’t really seen before in the past, at least not directly, so there’s a lot of interest in things that are happening and when you start looking at things at a bigger picture, you start to question and wonder really what is the market doing.
+If we look more into the immediate action of what’s going on with all this Brexit ordeal, I’m sick and tired of hearing all this stuff.
+Because the market is doing some weird things and some things I haven’t seen before, at least not directly.
+There’s a lot of interest in things that are happening, and when you start looking at things at a bigger picture, you begin to question and wonder really what is the market doing.

 Anyways, what happens in these scenarios is, when you have a combination of shorts and longs, you’re able to take your positions off the table, and take your profits and allow the others to catch up.
-And then you get out of those shorts, you take some profits and you flip and go into the long side.
+And then you get out of those shorts, you make some gains and you flip and go into the long side.

-Normally you don’t see a full whip action like this, snap down and snap back so quickly, and it makes me really question the move that’s happening.
+You usually don’t see a full whip action like this, snap down and snap back so quickly, and it makes me question the move that’s happening.

 The moving average

-The market as it works is more like a rubber band so as we get too far extended, let’s just take a look at the year 2000, we pull back to about the moving average, because the moving average here is right around the 1000 level, so we got into 1500, and we pull back to about 1200 and then we sell off, and go beyond it.
+The market as it works is more like a rubber band, so as we get too far extended, let’s take a look at the year 2000.
+We pull back to about the moving average because the moving average here is right around the 1000 level, so we got into 1500, and we pullback to about 1200 and then we sell off, and go beyond it.

 And this is what markets do.
-And really, now, then we popped, and we continued really, when you look from 2000 to 2011, it’s kind of a sideways market when you think about it, if you look at the moving average, it’s really just a sideways market.
+And, now, then we popped, and we continued, when you look from 2000 to 2011, it’s a sideways market when you think about it, if you look at the moving average, it’s just a sideways market.

 And now what’s going on and what’s happening is we power through that.
-You can see we got a little bit further away from that moving average, again we’re at 2124, we’re near those highs and now again, we’re further away.
+You can see we got a little bit further away from that moving average, again we’re at 2124, we’re near those highs, and now still, we’re further away.
 And when you get this far away from something, it makes you wonder, what is behind the move?

-And as I look at the bigger picture, as I look at the macro sense, macro meaning the big economic stand point.
+And as I look at the bigger picture, as I look at the macro sense, macro meaning the big economic standpoint.
 You have the fed that prints more money.
-You have the European union here with the Brexit vote happening, you have interest rates that are negative in certain parts of the world, our interest rates are low.
-Job growth is low.
+You have the European Union here with the Brexit vote happening, and you have interest rates that are negative in certain parts of the world, our interest rates are low.
+Job growth is weak.
 Company profits are somewhere profitable, but the way that they’re getting their profits is not through more sales technically.
-It’s not through really company growth, it’s more through job cutting, it’s more through expense cutting, or the other thing that they do is they presell earlier in batches.
+It’s not through indeed company growth, it’s more through job cutting, it’s more through expense cutting, or the other thing that they do is they presell earlier in batches.

-What they’ll do is they’ll go ahead, like for example certain companies, they’ll go ahead and sell to another company earlier and then they’ll deliver it a little bit later or they’ll sell it earlier, ship out those goods, but that means it’s going to reduce your sales in the future in the second half of the year, which right now we’re coming into that kind of second half of the year.
-We’re half way there between the 12 months.
+What they’ll do is they’ll go ahead, like for example certain companies, they’ll go ahead and sell to another company earlier and then they’ll deliver it a little bit later or they’ll sell it more before, ship out those goods, but that means it’s going to reduce your sales in the future in the second half of the year, which right now we’re coming into that kind of second half of the year.
+We’re halfway there between the 12 months.

 What will drive the market?

-As we look now into the market, the market is at these super high prices and I start to question, ok, what is going to drive this market higher?
+As we look now into the market, the market is at these super high prices, and I start to question, ok, what is going to drive this market higher?
 What is behind this move?
-What is really going to make it sustainable?
+What is going to make it sustainable?

 The next thing I also look at is I’m looking at this wave pattern of volume, we had massive volume coming in from 1995, coming in and then we have this bell curve effect, we have a slope down, and then again, a pick up in volume.

-But I’m also looking at the bigger volume spikes.
-So as we go more closer, what are the bigger spikes?
-And you can see we’re looking at the monthly chart, and it doesn’t take a rocket scientist to see the bigger volume spikes are actually the bearish side.
+But I’m also looking at the more significant volume spikes.
+So as we go closer, what are the more significant spikes?
+And you can see we’re looking at the monthly chart, and it doesn’t take a rocket scientist to see the more substantial volume spikes are the bearish side.
 The volume is really on the bearish side here.

 Can the market keep going higher?
 Can we continue to inflate prices?
 Absolutely.
-Absolutely, it can keep going on air.
+It can keep going on air.

-And then the mom and pop, the retailers, the person that’s new to stock trading, they’ll go ahead and they’ll put their money into the market and then eventually, within a couple of months, within a couple of years, things eventually unfold and say those things aren’t working out, and then you get those crashes or you get a massive pull back, which is what happened really in these time frames in 2000 and 2009, got a little bit of that in 2011 that also happened.
+And then the mom and pop, the retailers, the person that’s new to stock trading, they’ll go ahead, and they’ll put their money into the market.
+And then eventually, within a couple of months, within a couple of years, things eventually unfold and say those things aren’t working out.
+Tn you get those crashes, or you get a massive pullback, which is what happened really in these time frames in 2000 and 2009, got a little bit of that in 2011 that also happened.

-But in general, when you look at bulls vs. Bears, you’re constantly fighting this battle, and you’re looking at where are prices a little overinflated, hyper inflated?
+But in general, when you look at bulls vs. Bears, you’re always fighting this battle, and you’re looking at where are prices a little overinflated, hyperinflated?
 Where are they too far to one side or the other?